William A. Fletcher

-William Alan Fletcher (born June 6, 1945) is a Senior United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+William Alan Fletcher (born June 6, 1945) is a senior United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
 Appointed by President Bill Clinton, Fletcher was confirmed by the U.S. Senate in 1998.
-Fletcher taught at the UC Berkeley School of Law from 1977 to 1998.
+Fletcher is a Professor (Emeritus) at the UC Berkeley School of Law, where he still teaches federal courts.

-Education and legal training
+Early life and education

 Fletcher went to Roosevelt High School in Seattle, Washington, graduating in 1964.
-Fletcher received a Bachelor of Arts degree from Harvard University in 1968 and another from Merton College, Oxford University in 1970 as a Rhodes Scholar.
+Fletcher received a Bachelor of Arts degree from Harvard University in 1968 and another from Merton College, Oxford, in 1970 as a Rhodes Scholar.
 He earned his Juris Doctor from Yale Law School in 1975.
-He then clerked for Judge Stanley A. Weigel from 1975 to 1976.
+He clerked for Judge Stanley Alexander Weigel of the United States District Court for the Northern District of California from 1975 to 1976.
 Fletcher then clerked for Justice William J. Brennan Jr. of the United States Supreme Court from 1976 to 1977.

 Fletcher's mother, Betty Binns Fletcher, was also a judge on the Ninth Circuit, although she held senior status from 1998 until her death in 2012.